TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

+2 things I've noticed recurrent in the questions.
+1. a few people have decided your demo database must not be available anymore
+2. at least 2 have had to ask their friends to install redux dev tools, so they could see it on their mobile phone

 I'm  covering the questions 1 section per day..
 All the questions about the database had responses, I'm making it a point to read through them each anyways.. just in case I have something to add and to gather a more comprehensive understanding of the course and particular student's progress through it.
 On that note, I'm also watching the new questions to field them at a customer service level.
-I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understandinng of the subject.
+I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understanding of the subject.

 1. [What color theme is being used for this video?](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5027562 "Looks like Dark (default) or maybe Dark +, I don't see a difference when I change between them.")